Last updated on April 20th, 2022 at 04:46 am

 This is crucial for mountain bikers who want to fully utilize a back yard dirt trail.
 If you see minor erosions, then that’s a sign you need to further toughen up the foundation.
 As you’re adding support, watch out for any sign of more erosion so you can add up more ground course on the access fill area.

 This is the time when you can do trial and error because you’re still building the initial base of the trail.
 It’s all about clearing the trail, making it passable, and setting up the features for now.

 This is where the fun time starts.
 You have already cleared out the trails, right?
 Now is then the time to assess the trail and look for areas that might erode.
 The sections most susceptible to erosion are berms, jumps, and corners.

 Build canals or small tunnels where accumulated rainwater can leave the trail.
 This is important so that there won’t be puddles.
 Also, make sure that the trail is slightly slanted so the gravity can pull any water or mud down and out.

-Don’t force adding a certain section of the trail if you think rain will erode it.
+Don’t force adding a certain section of the trail if you think the rain will erode it.
 Or if it’s beyond your skill set or comfort levels.
 You want to enjoy your ride safely, right?
-Dig small trenches on the sides of corners, so they won’t erode or lose their shape whenever you ride during the rain.
+Dig small trenches on the sides or corners, so they won’t erode or lose their shape whenever you ride during the rain.

-They should maintain their curved shape so you can smoothly transition your way through it later.
+The trail should maintain its curved shape so you can smoothly transition your way through them later.
 Add logs or small wooden beams to support the corner’s foundation.
 You can also add an artificial jump ramp on top to serve as a kicker.